-Parents are informed if their child is put on our SEND register, are invited into school to discuss progress and targets and are sent half termly letters containing their child's intervention targets.
+Parents are informed if their child is put on our SEND register, are invited into school to discuss progress and targets and are sent termly information containing their child's intervention targets.
 We encourage parents to support their children at home.